 The most popular idea to maximize rewards without a gradient from the action a to the reward r is value learning (Sutton & Barto, 2018).
-The key idea of value learning is to directly predict the reward r rather than the action a and to define the policy $\pi$ implicitly.
+The key idea of value learning is to directly predict the (expected) return rather than the action a and to define the policy π implicitly.
+Value learning simplifies to predicting the current reward r in environments of length one, as there is no future reward.
+We generalize value learning to multi-step problems in Section 5.
 Optimization is carried out by minimizing the difference between the predicted reward and the observed reward using a regression loss.